AspicTechnologies/sphere-doc/meshforge.md

 + AudioMaterial : This is a set of audio characteristics (transmissions/reflections/absorbtions).
 + AudioCollider : Like any other Unity's colliders they can be moved and reshaped to match your environment but in addition an AudioMaterial can be associated to each of their faces.

+ example:

+1. A simple Unity scene.
+![school scene][screenshot school1]

+2. We use Audiocolliders to roughly describe our volumes.
+![school scene with AudioColliders][screenshot school2b]

+3. and we associate a corresponding AudioMaterial to each reflective surfaces
+![school scene with AudioMaterials][screenshot school3b]

-The Meshforge Unity Interface is here to provide you a wide set of tools to manipulate AudioMaterials and AudioColliders.
+The Meshforge Unity Interface should provide you all the required tools to build your AudioColliders and Audiomaterials.

 ## Meshforge Unity Interface